-A historic property is defined as any prehistoric or historic building, site, district, structure, or object that is significant in American history, architecture, engineering, archaeology, and culture, and is included in, or eligible for the National Register.1 This term includes, for the purposes of NHPA, artifacts; records; and remains that are related to and located within such properties.
-The term "eligible for inclusion in the National Register" includes both properties formally determined as such by the Secretary of the Interior and all other properties that meet the National Register criteria.
-In addition, a property eligible for the National Register is usually over 50 years of age, unless the property exhibits exceptional significance.
+A historic property (or resource) is defined as any prehistoric or historic building, site, district, structure, or object that is significant in American history, architecture, engineering, archaeology, and/or culture and is included in or eligible for the National Register.1 This term includes, for the purposes of NHPA, artifacts, records, and remains that are related to and located within such properties.
+The term "eligible for inclusion in the National Register" includes both properties formally determined as such by the Keeper of the National Register and all other properties that meet the National Register criteria.
+In addition, a property eligible for the National Register is usually over 50 years of age, unless the property exhibits exceptional significance as defined by National Register Criterion Consideration G.